leonardo-chiappisi/pyDSC/README.md

 # DSC_correction
 Set of python scripts for the correction of DSC data.

 To run the program, please copy all the needed input files into the folder rawdata.
 Modify the two input files 'Files.txt' and 'Input_params.txt' according to your needs.
-To run the program, execute Correction1.py.
+To run the program, execute pyDSC.py.

-A comprehensive description of the program will be provided soon.
-It normalizes the rawdata, corrects for the empty cell and buffer contributions, and performs a baseline subtraction.
+The program normalizes the rawdata, corrects for the empty cell and buffer contributions (if provided), and performs a baseline subtraction.
+Values like enthalpy change, heat capacity change are autamically calculated.
+For further informations please refer to the manual of the program.